 The Mediterranean College of Sport will connect sports and academic studies closely by offering a flexible academic environment that is customised to student sporting demands.
 Entry will be by selection only.
 Care will always be taken to ensure that the development of students is not compromised.
 It will be quality over quantity, thus there will be a focus on a select few rather than pandering to the masses.

-Our educational programme will take on a learner-centred approach, enabling our students to benefit from a parallel education model where physical activity is used as a tool to learn core academic skills, theories and creative ways of thinking.
+Our educational programme will take on a learner-centred approach, enabling our students to benefit from a parallel education model where sport is used as a tool to learn core academic skills, theories and creative ways of thinking.

 The high-level of education that student-athletes will acquire within the Mediterranean College of Sport will be fuelled by sport science and data analysis – all monitored by professional educators and staff within a creative holistic approach.